macdevopsyvr/macdevopsyvr.github.io/activities/index.md

 # Activities

+Hackathon.
+Join a team.
+Watch the coding fun.
+Cheer your favourite projects with every line of code.

 ## Hackathon.
 Monday June 5th, 2017

 Bring your laptop.
 Hackathon.
 Monday afternoon right after the sessions and into evening.
 Team Frogor and Team MacTroll will present on Swift and Python respectively.
 Other teams TBA.

-Participants and spectators welcome.
 Refreshments provided.

 <img src="/assets/Hackathon-MacDevOpsYVR-June5-6-2017.png">
 <h3>Pre-conf meetup on Sunday June 4th, 2017</h3>